NathanCheshire/AVL-Loader/README.md

-# Project 5 : AVL
+# Project 5 : AVL Loader
 ### Made for MSU data structures course fall 2019

 ### Instructions I was given for this homework project (full PDF in files)